Security, IAM & Secrets

 • kinde_client_secret_name (the Secrets Manager name/path)

-• infra/envs/prod/main.tf builds the full local.kinde_client_secret_arn from that name, region and account ID and passes it into the ALB module.
+• infra/platform/infra/envs/prod/main.tf builds the full local.kinde_client_secret_arn from that name, region and account ID and passes it into the ALB module.

-The ALB module then uses data.aws_secretsmanager_secret_version.kinde_client_secret in infra/modules/core/alb/security.tf to resolve the client secret at apply time.
+The ALB module then uses data.aws_secretsmanager_secret_version.kinde_client_secret in infra/platform/infra/modules/core/alb/security.tf to resolve the client secret at apply time.

 Other application credentials (for example database passwords, Prefect tokens, Cloudinary and Neo4j credentials) are also stored in AWS Secrets Manager and consumed by ECS tasks and Lambda functions via IAM roles defined in the iam module.